wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 1. Resource Group:

-1. VNet Name: Naming Convention: PROTIP: Include the enviornment and <strong>region</strong> in the VNet name because a VNet controls network access within a single region/location.
+1. VNet Name: Naming Convention: PROTIP: Include the environment and <strong>region</strong> in the VNet name because a VNet controls network access within a single region/location.
 Include a zero-padded number in case several are needed.
 Example:

    <tt>prod-eastus-vnet01</tt>